 After teaching creative writing and critical approaches to fiction and drama over a period of four decades at Ohio University, he retired in the last decade, but taught writing classes part-time and devoted his energies to writing novels and stories.
-In 2011, he published A Worker’s Writebook (a 75,000 word fiction writing guide that he used to hand out to his students) and The Gambler’s Nephew (a historically accurate story about how an accidental killing of a slave in 19th century America affects various families and communities).
+In 2011, he published A Worker’s Writebook (a 75,000 word fiction writing guide that he used to hand out to his students) and The Gambler’s Nephew (a historically accurate story about how an accidental killing of a slave in nineteenth century America affects various families and communities).
 Also, in March 2012, an early work Hanger Stout, Awake! was republished as an eBook.
 Jack passed away in November 2013.

 The late Sheila Schwartz is the author of the Etruscan novel Lies Will Take You Somewhere (2008).
 She also authored Imagine a Great White Light, a short story collection (Pushcart Press, 1993).
 Her work appeared in The Atlantic Monthly, Ploughshares, and Triquarterly, as well as in anthologies such as The O. Henry Prize Stories and The Pushcart Prize.
 She was awarded a grant from the National Endowment for the Arts in 1993 and an Ohio Arts Council Grant in 2005.
 Sheila passed away in November 2008.